circleci/circleci-docs/jekyll/_docs/language-php.md

 ## Deployment

-Circle offers first-class support for [deployment]({{site.baseurl}}/configuration/#deployment).
+CircleCI offers first-class support for [deployment]({{site.baseurl}}/configuration/#deployment).
-When a build is green, Circle will deploy your project as directed in your `circle.yml` file.
+When a build is green, CircleCI will deploy your project as directed in your `circle.yml` file.
 We can deploy to PaaS providers as well as to physical servers under your control.